BogdanskiJ/remoteObservationRobot/README.md

 ## Project description

-This project presents a remote observation robot that was designed and built from scratch.
+This project presents a remote observation robot that was designed and built by me from scratch in 2018.
 This robot allows the user to conduct remote observations in hard-to-reach places, which is particularly useful in applications such as exploration of uninhabited areas, industrial inspections or environmental monitoring.

 ## Functions